CONF./CFP- ASN 2009 Convention, Deadline Reminder: 5 November 2008

 biographical statements of each participant (same specifications as

 above) and a discussion on the proposed format.

 INDIVIDUAL PROPOSALS TO SERVE AS DISCUSSANT must include the name,

-email, affiliation, postal address, a paragraph on the areas that the
+email, affiliation, postal address, a paragraph about the areas of

-applicant has expertise to serve as a discussant, and a 100-word
+expertise of the proposed discussant, and a 100-word biographical

 All proposals must be included IN THE BODY OF A SINGLE EMAIL, except

 for the FACT SHEET that must be attached.
 Attachments other than the